 The Trust will continue to complete equality analyses on policies, functions, strategies and services.
 We believe that this is essential, especially if we are to monitor the Trust’s impact on equality.
-Equality analyses have been carried out on all Trust policies and procedures and can be found here.
+Equality analyses have been carried out on all Trust policies and procedures.

 Publication of information

 The specific duties require the Trust to publish information to show progress on its equality objectives.
-The workforce monitoring document contains a range of quantitative information demonstrating the trusts progress in relation to employment.
-The annual staff survey also demonstrates how the trust has made significant progress and the staff survey action plan shows the actions that have been put in place to make improvements.
+The workforce monitoring document and the Workforce Race Equality Standard summary document contain a range of quantitative and qualitative information, demonstrating the trust's progress in relation to employment.

 The equality delivery system (EDS) was designed for the NHS to help organisations improve equality performance and embed equality into mainstream NHS business.
 The EDS is seen as a way for NHS organisations to meet the requirements of the equality act 2010.
 The EDS is based on a set of 18 outcomes grouped into four goals:

 - Better health outcomes for all

 - Improved patient access and experience

 These outcomes focus on the major priorities for patients, carers, the public, local communities, NHS staff and boards.

 On completion of the EDS and the outcomes the Trust’s performance is analysed and graded.
 The final grades are then approved by health watch.